Connor Wickham: Cardiff City

+Charlton Athletic

+On 8 March 2024, following a two-week training period with the club, Wickham joined League One club Charlton Athletic on a short-term contract until the end of the season.
+He scored his first goal for the club in a 1-1 draw at Cambridge United on 13th April 2024.

+On 3 May 2024, it was confirmed that Wickham would leave Charlton Athletic when his contract expired.

+Dubai City

+In October 2025, after over a year without a club, Wickham joined UAE Second Division League club Dubai City.

 International career

 Wickham has played age-group matches for England, but is also eligible for Northern Ireland, as his father was born there.
 Until he receives a full cap from England in a competitive game he remains eligible for other teams.
 His progress in the English Premier League was also monitored by former Republic of Ireland management duo of Martin O'Neill and Roy Keane, as his links to Northern Ireland mean that he also qualifies to play for the Republic of Ireland.

 England U16

 Wickham has represented the England under-16 team and was also on stand-by for the under-17 squad during the 2008–09 season.
 He won the 2008 Victory Shield with England, scoring in the 2–0 final win over Scotland.

 England U17

 On 11 August 2009, Wickham received a call-up to the under-17 squad, for their three-game FA International Tournament, which would take place later that month.

 In May 2010, Wickham was included in the England U17 squad for the UEFA European U17 Championship in Liechtenstein.
 He was involved in two of the goals in England's 3–1 win against the Czech Republic in the group stage, with a convincing performance.
 He then played the full game in the second group match against Greece, once again playing well.
 Wickham was rested for the final group game of the tournament, but returned to face France in the semi-final.
 He scored both goals for England in a 2–1 victory, both left-footed, and both in the first half.
 Wickham scored the winner in a 2–1 victory over Spain in the final.
 He received the ball on the edge of the box before proceeding to beat two defenders and drill the ball low into the net.
 He was given the Golden Player award by UEFA for the best player in the tournament.